menu

 Demographics

-The education level of Farnam citizens is a little higher than the average for US cities and towns: 24.43% of adults in Farnam have at least a bachelor's degree.
+The citizens of Farnam are slightly better educated than the national average of 21.84% for all cities and towns, with 22.14% of adults in Farnam having a bachelor's degree or advanced degree.

-The per capita income in Farnam in 2018 was $25,804, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
-This equates to an annual income of $103,216 for a family of four.
+The per capita income in Farnam in 2018 was $33,635, which is middle income relative to Nebraska and the nation.
+This equates to an annual income of $134,540 for a family of four.
 However, Farnam contains both very wealthy and poor people as well.

 The people who call Farnam home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Farnam residents report their race to be White, followed by Native American.
-Important ancestries of people in Farnam include German, Irish, English, Dutch, and Norwegian.
+The greatest number of Farnam residents report their race to be White.
+Important ancestries of people in Farnam include German, Irish, English, Danish, and Swedish.

 The most common language spoken in Farnam is English.
 Other important languages spoken here include Spanish and Polish.